baudisgroup/icdo2ncit/README.md

 * For locoal file, please also privde in CSV format.

-* The script has a built in defaut url for the mapping file, user can specifiy a file source with arguments.
+* The script has a built-in defaut URL of the mapping file, user can specifiy a file source with arguments.

 * The script also generates a log file, the defualt name is log.txt